Beginning July 21, 2017:

 Apply for the PVI Examination

-The PVI examination is administered twice during select times of the year.
-Each test is administered at the Pearson VUE test centers located nationwide.
+Effective July 21, 2017 the PVI, examination will be offered year round.
+The PVI examination is administered at the Pearson VUE test centers located nationwide.
 Applicants must apply through MY APCA and present valid signature identification at the test center.

 Sign-up now to receive the latest updates about the RPVI® certification and alerts of upcoming application and administration dates for the PVI examination.